VadCLIP: Adapting Vision-Language Models for Weakly Supervised Video Anomaly Detection: Experiments

 \subsection{Qualitative Analyses}

-\subsubsection{Feature Discrimination Visualization}
+\subsubsection{Feature Discrimination Visualization.}

-We visualize the feature distribution by using t-SNE\cite{van2008visualizing} for XD-Violence, and present results in Figure~\ref{tsne}.
-As we can see, although CLIP has learned generalized capacities based on image-text pairs, such capacities still cannot allow it to effectively distinguish different categories for WSVAD due to intrinsic problems in WSVAD task.
+We visualize the feature distribution by using t-SNE for XD-Violence, and present results in Figure~\ref{tsne}, where star icons denote textual label features.
+As we can see, although CLIP has learned generalized capacities based on image-text pairs, such capacities still cannot allow it to effectively distinguish different categories for WSVAD due to intrinsic problems on WSVAD task.
 After specialized optimization by VadCLIP, these visual features have more distinguishable boundaries and also surround the corresponding text class features.

-\subsubsection{Coarse-grained Qualitative Visualization}
+\subsubsection{Coarse-grained Qualitative Visualization.}

 We illustrate the qualitative visualizations of coarse-grained WSVAD in Figure~\ref{coarse visualization}, where the blue curves represent the anomaly prediction, and the pink regions correspond to the ground-truth abnormal temporal location.
 As we can see, VadCLIP precisely detects abnormal region of different categories on two benchmarks, meanwhile, it also produces considerably low anomaly predictions on normal videos.